• Skip to main content

 Making this chilled summer vegetable salad in advance and then allowing the flavors to marry in the refrigerator for at least 4-6 hours (but longer is even better) before serving is the best way to achieve the maximum flavor possible.

-A closeup horizontal image of a spoonful of Dilled Cucumber Salad with Shrimp with a colorful napkin in the background.
+A spoonful of Cucumber Salad with Shrimp with a colorful napkin in the background.

 Fresh dill or dried dill?
 Which is better?